wolpert/svarm/README.md

 ### Is it done?

-No, not yet.
+Lol, no, not yet.
 But if you want to help, please do!

 ### Is svarm really about a NoSQL data store?

-No. Svarm is intended to provide a generic control plane for any hyper-scaled system.
+Yes and no. Svarm was intended to provide a generic control plane for any hyper-scaled system.
 I'm proving it out with a key-value data store.
 But I do like DynamoDB so why not redo it?